Magnesium torch

 Jacques Cousteau wields a magnesium torch in each hand while scuba diving in an underwater cave.

 A magnesium torch is a bright light source made from magnesium, which can burn underwater and in all weather conditions.
 They are used for emergency illumination for railroad applications.
-They were also used in the 1950s up to the early 1970s as a light source for scuba diving, and were featured occasionally in television shows.
-A relay of magnesium torches was used to transfer the Olympic flame from Greece to the site of the Olympic games several times since the first occasion at the 1936 Berlin Games.
+They were also used from the 1950s to the early 1970s as a light source for scuba diving, and were featured occasionally in television shows.
+A relay of magnesium torches has been used to transfer the Olympic flame from Greece to the site of the Olympic Games several times since the first occasion at the 1936 Summer Olympics.

 Function

 Magnesium is highly flammable, burning at a temperature of approximately 3100 °C, and the autoignition temperature of magnesium ribbon is approximately 473 °C. It produces intense, bright, white light when it burns.
 Once ignited, magnesium fires are difficult to extinguish, because combustion continues in nitrogen (forming magnesium nitride), carbon dioxide (forming magnesium oxide and carbon), and water (forming magnesium oxide and hydrogen).